sankarax/ocrapp/README.md

 - Now move to the client subfolder using "cd client"
 - As we have node installed just run "npm install"  (This installs all dependencies for the web app)
 - In case you get an error "..npm.ps1 cannot be loaded because running scripts is disabled on this system..." then run this command "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass"
-- Everything is set, in order to run the backend, simply run the "OCRapp.py" from the project folder using the python interpreter
+- Everything is set, in order to run the backend, simply run the "OCRapp.py" from the project folder using the python interpreter.
 The first run will take a while as the dataset needs to be downloaded.
 - The terminal will have some lines like this "Debugger is active!
   Debugger PIN: 417-664-050"
 - Now open a new terminal within the editor and go to the client folder "cd client".
 If running in a virtual environment make sure it's activated again
 - Run "npm run dev"   (This starts the frontend).
 Make sure the project path doesn't have weird spaces or special characters as there was an issue that arised
-- Navigate to the address shown there (http://localhost:5173/) for example
+- Navigate to the address shown there (http://localhost:5173/) which is the default port for vite.js
 - Now upload any of the images available in the image folder or simply upload a new image with your own text to get the prediction.
 Voila!